 - Having a good idea of where you want to specialize in medicine

 So when it comes to personal preference (and the types of things you want from your educational experience), where you go to medical school can be super important!

 Not all schools offer the same things.

-More reasons why (where you go could matter)
+More reasons why

 The following are a couple more random reasons why where you go to med school could matter.